Calculate the volumes and masses of soil, and chemicals in soils and ground water.

 |---|---|---|

-| Points As Glyphs | Boolean | The Points As Glyphs toggle will cause the points to be displayed as a user selected glyph. |
+| Points As Glyphs | Boolean | The Points As Glyphs toggle causes the points to be displayed as a user-selected glyph. |

 | Point Width | Integer | The Point Width sets the size of the rendered pixels.
-The default is 0 which is equivalent to 1. |
+The default is 0, which is equivalent to 1. |

 | Glyph Size | Double | The Glyph Size value is used to scale the glyphs in all directions.
-The default is automatically computed based on your input data. |
+The default is automatically computed based on the input data. |

-| Priority | Choice: Maximum, Minimum | The Priority of the glyph will reverse the scaling so that the smallest sample values have the largest size. |
+| Priority | Choice: Maximum, Minimum | The Priority of the glyph reverses the scaling so that the smallest sample values have the largest size. |

 | Minimum Scale Factor | Double | The Minimum Scale Factor scales the sample values with the least Priority. |